 Two and a half laps of Cross Flatts park.

 Full details on the Cross Flatts parkrun website.

 There are a growing number of parkruns in the area, part of the growing UK and worldwide parkrun family.
-Within 10 miles there is also Bradford parkrun, Dewsbury, and Wakefield Thornes parkruns.
+Within 10 miles there are also Oakwell Hall, Bradford, Horton Park, Dewsbury, and Wakefield Thornes parkruns.
 See the full UK events list and click on 'Yorkshire and Humberside' for many more!